RFD Agreement with International MRO Provider, AAR, to Bring Jobs, Offer Expanded Service Capabilities to Rockford

 Final agreements between the partners are currently being developed and construction is expected to begin within the year.
 The hangar will be located in the mid-field area of the airport and is slated to open in Spring 2016.

-Rockford joins AAR’s six other MRO locations (Duluth, MN; Oklahoma City, OK; Miami, FL; Lake Charles, LA; Indianapolis, IN and Hot Springs, AR) and was ultimately selected due to the region’s centralized location, cost-effectiveness, availability of specialized technical talent and RFD development amenability.
+Rockford joins AAR’s four other MRO locations (Duluth, MN; Oklahoma City, OK; Miami, FL; Indianapolis, IN) and was ultimately selected due to the region’s centralized location, cost-effectiveness, availability of specialized technical talent and RFD development amenability.
 The region’s noted supply chain, which supports all aspects of the aerospace cluster including manufacturing, assembly, maintenance, repair and overhaul services, warehousing and distribution, was also a strong factor.

 The agreement is a result of more than two and a half years of discussions and follows a series of aerospace wins for the region including the current construction of a second campus for Woodward and the recent ground-breaking of the 40,000 square-foot Rock Valley College (RVC) Aviation Maintenance Technology Program (AMT) facility.
 Graduates of the AMT Program are prepared to join the ranks of the more than 6,500 workers in the region who are currently employed in aerospace companies like AAR, assuming positions as airline or general aviation engine and/or airframe mechanics.